Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 ## Creating Access Tokens by Using the qq CLI
 This section explains how to create access tokens by using the `qq` CLI.

+{% include note.html content="The Qumulo Core privilege `PRIVILEGE_ACCESS_TOKEN_WRITE`, required for creating access tokens, allows creating tokens for all users in the system." %}

 To create a token, use the `auth_create_access_token` command and specify the user.
 For example: